oianmol/SlackComposeMultiplatform/README.md

 ### This is a jetpack compose Slack Client Clone written in Kotlin Multiplatform following clean architecture principles.

-Depends on[ gRPC-KMP](https://github.com/Anmol92verma/gRPC-KMP) which is a fork for gRPC library by [TimOrtel/GRPC-Kotlin-Multiplatform](https://github.com/TimOrtel/GRPC-Kotlin-Multiplatform)!
+Depends on [gRPC-KMP](https://github.com/Anmol92verma/gRPC-KMP) which is a fork for gRPC library by [TimOrtel/GRPC-Kotlin-Multiplatform](https://github.com/TimOrtel/GRPC-Kotlin-Multiplatform)!

+1. Install gRPC library on mavenLocal() once you clone [gRPC-KMP](https://github.com/Anmol92verma/gRPC-KMP)
+2. Build and install to mavenLocal grpc-multiplatform-lib & plugin module (Note: Use Xcode 13.0 only!
+14.0.* doesnt work with grpc!)
+3.

 I haven't tried running iOS build for some time it depends a lot on the grpc-kmp library support for iOS .
 Once the gradle sync is successful you need to run the task which deploys the app on simulator.
 There's a specific task to deploy on iPad and iPhones.

-./gradlew iosDeployIPhone8Debug
+`./gradlew iosDeployIPhone8Debug`

 Also make sure you use the grpc kmp library from the fork that i created as mentioned above

 The android and jvm run's fine, make sure you match the ip address in GrpcCalls class of your system once you run the slackserver module locally!